Tim-HanSheng-Huang/C-/README.md

 ## C# Programming Language
-Some Gadgets and Homework Created by C#
+Some Gadgets and Homeworks Created by C#
 Eg. Game, Calculator...